zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-legacy.md

 Each of these methods returns a promise that generally returns true.
 If there is a blade on the screen that has unsaved edits to a form, the framework will prompt the user, giving them the option to keep the unsaved blade open.
 If the user chooses to continue working on their unsaved edits then the blade closing promise will return false.

-<a name="closing-blades-programatically-writing-code-that-reacts-to-a-blade-being-closed"></a>
+<a name="blade-opening-and-closing-writing-code-that-reacts-to-a-blade-being-closed"></a>
 ## Writing code that reacts to a blade being closed

 When opening a child blade, you can register the optional onClosed callback to be notified when the blade you've opened closes.
-The child blade can send you untyped data that you can use in your callback.
+The child blade can send untyped data that can be used in the  callback.
 Here is an example:

 ```typescript
 import { BladeClosedReason } from "Fx/Composition";